Where Are Adoption Cases Heard?

-State courts are organized in a hierarchy of courts of original jurisdiction, which is the level at which cases are first heard, and appellate courts, which hear cases that have been appealed from lower courts.
+State courts are organized in a hierarchy of courts of original jurisdiction.
+This is the level at which cases are first heard.
+Appellate courts hear cases that have been appealed from lower courts.
 The names given to these courts vary from state to state.
 All adoption cases commence with a petition filed with the appropriate court of original jurisdiction.

-The types of court designated as the court of original jurisdiction reflect the organization of the state court system, and the names can include:
+The types of court designated as the court of original jurisdiction reflect the organization of the state court system.
+The names can include:

-- Circuit Court (Arkansas, Florida, Illinois, Kentucky, Michigan, Missouri, Oregon, South Dakota, Virginia, West Virginia, and Wisconsin);
+- Circuit Court (Arkansas, Florida, Illinois, Missouri, Oregon, South Dakota, West Virginia, and Wisconsin);

-- District Court (Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Wyoming, American Samoa, and Puerto Rico);
+- District Court (Idaho, Iowa, Kansas, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Texas, Utah, Virginia, Wyoming, and Puerto Rico);

-- Superior Court (Alaska, Arizona, California, Georgia, New Jersey, North Carolina, Washington, and Guam);
+- Superior Court (Alaska, Arizona, California, District of Columbia, Georgia, New Jersey, North Carolina, Washington, and Guam);

-- Probate Court (Alabama, Connecticut, Indiana, Maine, Massachusetts, New Hampshire, Ohio, and Vermont )
+- Probate Court (Alabama, Connecticut, Indiana, Kansas, Maine, Massachusetts, Michigan, New Hampshire, Ohio);

-- Family Court (Delaware, Hawaii, New York, Rhode Island, and South Carolina)
+- Family Court (Delaware, Hawaii, New York, Rhode Island, South Carolina, Kentucky, Vermont);

-Some other names used are equity (Maryland), chancery (Mississippi), court of common pleas (Pennsylvania), county (Nebraska), trial (Northern Mariana Islands), territorial (Virgin Islands), and court of first instance (Puerto Rico).
+Some other names used are chancery (Mississippi and Tennessee), court of common pleas (Pennsylvania and Ohio), county (Nebraska), trial (Northern Mariana Islands), superior court (Virgin Islands), high court (American Samoa), and court of first instance (Puerto Rico).